 Welcome to NewRomeSucks.com!

-It's been almost a decade since New Rome, Ohio was dissolved irrevocably into Franklin County's Prairie Township.
+It's been over a decade since New Rome, Ohio was dissolved irrevocably into Franklin County's Prairie Township.

 To see the NewRomeSucks.com archive, click here.
 Please note, many links are now broken but the majority of the site remains intact.